econcz/pylppinv/README.md

 The problem is written as a matrix equation ``a @ x = b`` where `a` consists of coefficients for CONSTRAINTS and for SLACK VARIABLES (the upper part) as well as for MODEL (the lower part) as illustrated in Figure 1.
 Each part of `a` can be omitted to accommodate a special case:

 - cOLS problems require no case-specific CONSTRAINTS;
-- RM problems require case-specific CONSTRAINTS, no problem CONSTRAINTS, and an optional MODEL;
+- TM problems require case-specific CONSTRAINTS, no problem CONSTRAINTS, and an optional MODEL;
 - SLACK VARIABLES are non-zero only for inequality constraints and are omitted if problems don't include any;

 ...